The 6 best air fryers in 2024 out of over 50 that we tested

 • They're versatile - Want to roast a chicken, or reheat some day-old pizza?
 How about baking some cookies or dehydrating some fruit?
 This depends on the model you choose, of course, but an air fryer is capable of more than just frying.

-• They make your foods healthier - Very little oil is required for air frying, which is good news if you don't want to totally give up your favorite fried foods outright.
+• They make your foods healthier - Very little oil is required for air frying, which is good news if you don't want to totally give up your favourite fried foods outright.
 Research from the Institute of Food Technologists shows that air frying can reduce the amount of acrylamide, a possible carcinogen.

 • They use less electricity than the oven - air fryers are a great energy-saving option, especially if just catering for one.
 They use less electricity than heating the oven.